Tip Sheet 2 - Confidential Records

 2. Personal Information

-Personal information (information about an identifiable individual) should be treated as confidential unless it is public information or unless there is consent for disclosure from the individual.
+Personal information (information about an identifiable individual) should be treated as confidential unless:

 3. Solicitor-client privilege